Franchise Laws by State

 map of united states

-In one-time filing states, a franchisor can offer and sale franchises in perpetuity (subject to changes in state law) with a valid FDD after they file a one-time notice.
+In one-time filing states, a franchisor can offer and sell franchises in perpetuity (subject to changes in state law) with a valid FDD after they file a one-time notice or exemption filing.

 In business opportunity states, franchisors must register as a business opportunity unless they have a federally registered trademark or another exemption applies.